CSNG-MFF/website/index.md

 description: This is the homepage of the Computational System Neuroscience Group of Charles University, Prague.
 From here you can find our information about our research projects, software, publications, and project proposals.
 ---

 We are the Computational Systems Neuroscience Group, led by Ján Antolík at Charles University, Prague.
-The main goal of our research is to identify computations implemented in the neural system that underly l perception.
+The main goal of our research is to identify computations implemented in the neural system that underly visual perception.

 Building on previous work of Ján Antolík, we further develop the <a href="https://www.biorxiv.org/content/10.1101/416156v4">model of cat primary visual cortex</a> and use it to study various questions of basic and applied neuroscience: